 Maybe you lost a job or had to take care of a sick relative.
 Whatever the reason, explain what happened and why you are in a better financial position today.

-Even if your bad credit was due to reckless spending, you could try admitting to a temporary flaw in judgment and point out evidence that shows your changed behavior.
-Obviously, the older your negative items on your credit report, the better case you can make for a change of heart.
+Even if your situation is due to reckless spending, you could try admitting to a temporary flaw in judgment and point out evidence that shows your changed behavior.
+Obviously, the older your negative items, the better case you can make for a change of heart.

 Provide a Recommendation

 Another piece of supplemental information you can include in your rental application is a letter of recommendation.
 Ideally, you’d want to use a former landlord who can attest to your rental history of paying your rent on time each month.

 Even if someone has the ability to pay their rent, that doesn’t mean they have the willingness, so a real-life testimonial can go a long way in proving your character to a landlord.

 In addition to your timely payments, your reference could also include information on your living habits — being clean and quiet is a plus to any landlord looking to avoid a headache-inducing tenant.

 There are a few ways you can make your application shine compared to other parties interested in the same apartment, despite your credit status.
 To start off, you could offer the landlord a larger security deposit.
 That shows the landlord you are unlikely to skip out on rent because you’d lose out on a larger chunk of cash.

 The normal requirement is a deposit equal to one month of rent.
 If you can, offer one and a half or even two months of rent.
 You’ll get the money back when you move out and it can indicate that you’re serious about being a responsible tenant.